-- Syndicating Listing – having your rental property listing on various property marketing sites will enable you to quickly gain reliable leads.
-Facebook MarketPlace, Craigslist, and Apartments.com are only some of the essential listing sites.
-Yard signs aren’t entirely obsolete, you can push prospects to your online listing and application process, and take advantage of car and foot traffic.
+- Syndicating a Listing – Having your rental listing on various property marketing sites at the same time will enable you to quickly gain reliable leads and fill your vacancy faster.
+Realtor.com, Apartment List, and Rent.com are only some of the essential listings sites.
+Additionally, yard signs aren’t entirely obsolete; you can push prospects to your online listing and application process, and take advantage of car and foot traffic.

 #2: Online Rental Application

 Using an online rental application has many benefits.
 In the crisis of a pandemic, the most important aspect is that you can stay in the comfort of your home and limit in-person contact with tenants while still getting the valuable information you need to narrow down your prospective renters.